Bachelor of Science in Midwifery (Undergraduate BSc Midwifery)

 The aim of the sessions is to give prospective students an insight into the clinical placement aspects of the course over the 4 years of the BSc Midwifery programme, which upon successful completion, entitles the candidate to register and practice as a qualified midwife.

 Notice for CAO BSc Midwifery Applicants: The National Maternity Hospital (NMH) Education and Practice Development Department will holds information sessions for CAO applicants who have selected Midwifery as a CAO choice.
 The aim of the sessions is to give prospective students an insight into the clinical placement aspects of the course over the 4 years of the BSc Midwifery programme.
-The dates for 2019 are 21st and 22nd of February.
 For additional information and to book into a session to email BScMidwifery@nmh.ie.
 The sessions take place in the Education and Research Centre, First Floor, No 65/66 Mount Street, Dublin 2.

 Higher Diploma in Midwifery